MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 # 2: Start with simple models

 Take our word: the temptation is strong to throw at the data one's most sophisticated model.
 But this may not be a good idea.
 First, if you are an unexperienced user of VBA, you may make mistakes (bugs), which may be eventually difficult to correct.
 Second, your favorite model will benefit from a comparison with simpler models, which will serve as reference points.
-Third, maybe, who knows, a simple model will do?
+Third, maybe a simple model will do?

 # 3: Perform confusion analyses